Ten Lost Tribes: Igbo Jews

 The Igbo Jews of Nigeria variously claim descent from the tribes of Ephraim, Naphtali, Menasseh, Levi, Zebulun and Gad.
 The theory, however, does not hold up to historical scrutiny.
 Historians have examined the historical literature on West Africa from the colonial era and they have elucidated that such theories served diverse functions for the writers who proposed them.

 Black Hebrew Israelites

-The Black Hebrew Israelites are an African American new religious movement who claim to be the descendants of the Ten Lost Tribes.
-The group believe that, following their displacement, the Ten Lost Tribes migrated to and settled in West Africa and were subsequently enslaved and transported to America in the Transatlantic slave trade; where they were forced to abandon their Jewish culture and adopt Christianity by their white slavemasters.
-The Black Hebrew Israelites also believe that European Jews do not descend from the original Israelites but are in fact "impostors".
-For this reason the group is often characterised as antisemitic.
-They are not recognised as Jews by any major Jewish organisation or the modern State of Israel.
+The Black Hebrew Israelites are an African American new religious movement which claims that African Americans are the descendants of the Ten Lost Tribes.
+The group believe that, following their displacement, the Ten Lost Tribes migrated to and settled in West Africa and they were subsequently enslaved and transported to America in the Transatlantic slave trade; where their white slave masters forced them to abandon their Jewish culture and adopt Christianity.
+The Black Hebrew Israelites also believe that European Jews are not descended from the original Israelites, instead, Black Hebrew Israelites believe that European Jews are "impostors".
+For this reason, the group is frequently considered antisemitic.
+They are not recognized as Jews by any major Jewish organization and they are also not recognized by the modern State of Israel.

+Gogodala people

+Some of the Gogodala people of Papua New Guinea claim the Gogodala are one of the lost tribes, adopting some Jewish customs to reflect this.